cortoproject/examples/c/ReplicatorRequest/README.md

 The App project uses the Replicator package and demonstrates how a custom replicator integrates with `corto_select`.

-To run the project, type `rake` from the project directory, followed by `corto run App`.
+To run the project, type `corto build` from the project directory, followed by `corto run App`.

 The output will look like this:
 ```